100 Journal prompts for women to Awaken Your Creativity

 • What are my top three priorities for the next six months?

-• How do I show up for the people I care about, and how can I improve that?
+• How can I show up for the people I care about, and what steps can I take to improve?

-• What habits do I need to break in order to feel more empowered?
+• What habits do I need to break to feel more empowered?

-• How do I feel about aging, and what mindset shift would help me embrace it more fully?
+• How do I feel about ageing, and what mindset shift would help me embrace it more fully?

 • What does success look like for me, and how do I measure it?